-As a Rochester water customer, your investment in a safe and sustainable water supply allowed the City to make considerable improvements in source water protection, energy efficiencies, and treatment process infrastructure.
+Your investment in a safe and sustainable water supply allowed the department to make considerable improvements in source water protection, energy efficiencies, and treatment process infrastructure.

 We were able to implement several cost-saving and environmentally responsible projects identified in our independent energy audit.
 These projects included installation of advanced HVAC controls at the surface water treatment plant consisting of mini-split heating and air conditioning units which provide improved environmental conditions and protect sensitive electronic and laboratory equipment.
 We also upgraded our hydronic heating system to use propane as a fuel, and installed a standby boiler for redundancy.